svalder/laserball-MC/README.md

 ## Citation
 When publishing material that contains simulated data using this work, please ensure the code is referenced at all times.

-You can reference this work using _TBC_.
+You can reference this work through the SNO+ scintillator laserball paper (https://doi.org/10.48550/arXiv.2310.12745) which is currently in preprint.